IshitaGopal/ishitagopal.github.io/_pages/about.md

   - /about.html
 ---

-I am a data/social scientist completing a PhD in Social Data Analytics & Political Science under the supervision of Dr. [Bruce Desmarais](http://brucedesmarais.com/).
-I work in the intersection of technology and politics.
-My research uses large scale digital data from social platforms (Telegram, Twitter & Facebook) to model political communication and its implications for internet censorship, surveillance, and repression.
-I also work on topics around public policy diffusion.
-My work uses machine learning and statisticas and I have significant experience in the applications of NLP, network analysis and causal inference.
-My research is partly funded by Princeton and my work has been published in peer reviewed journals.
+I am a PhD candidate in Social Data Analytics & Political Science.
+My supervisor is Dr. [Bruce Desmarais](http://brucedesmarais.com/).
+My research focuses on the intersection of internet and politics, specifically using computational methods to study political communication and its implications for internet censorship, surveillance, and repression.
+My projects utilize large-scale digital data from social platforms - like Telegram, Twitter, and Facebook - and machine learning and statistical techniques such as natural language processing (NLP), network analysis, and causal inference.

-Last summer, I was a Data Science intern at [Aware](https://www.awarehq.com/) where I leveraged my skills and built machine learning models to detect sensitive data shared in digital workplaces.
-Before starting my PhD, I also worked as an economist in an Energy & Environment thinktank.
+My research is partially funded by Princeton, and my work has been published in peer-reviewed journals.
+Additionally, I have experience as a Data Science intern at [Aware](https://www.awarehq.com/), where I built machine learning models to detect sensitive data shared in digital workplaces.
+Prior to starting the PhD, I worked as an economist in an Energy & Environment thinktank.

 <!--- A data-driven personal website
 ======